widaborz/WebJive-Docs/src/overview.rst

 Loading the Webjive session\ [#F4]_\
 -------------------------------------

 To open a saved Webjive layout click on the ‘Load Layout’ button at the top of the canvas.
 This opens a file browser window in which you can locate the JSON file that is to be loaded.
 Once the file is selected, click on ‘Open’.
 After a short wait the file will have loaded and the desired layout will be presented on the canvas.
-This Webjive layout session can then be started by following the process described in the ‘\ |LINK4|\ ’.
+This Webjive layout session can then be started by following the process described in the Starting the Webjive Session.
 Alternatively it is possible to modify the layout before starting the session, but it will be necessary to save any new changes.

 Note that it is not possible to load a non Webjive layout JSON file into Webjive.